Deploying

 Automated deploys

-Once the app has been set up, you can have Observable build the next deploys for you.
-You can build automatically on commit (whenever you push a new commit to your project’s default branch) and on schedule (such as daily or weekly).
+After deploying an app manually at least once, Observable can handle subsequent deploys for you automatically.
+You can automate deploys both on commit (whenever you push a new commit to your project’s default branch) and on schedule (such as daily or weekly).

-Automatic deploys — also known as continuous deployment or CD — ensure that your data is up to date, and that any changes you make to your app are immediately reflected in the deployed version.
+Automatic deploys — also called continuous deployment or CD — ensure that your data is always up to date, and that any changes you make to your app are immediately reflected in the deployed version.

 On your app settings page on Observable, open the Build settings tab to set up a link to a GitHub repository hosting your project’s files.
 Observable will then listen for changes in the repo and deploy the app automatically.

-The settings page also allows you to trigger a build manually, add secrets (for data loaders to use private APIs and passwords), view logs, configure sharing, etc. For details, see the Building & deploying documentation.
+The settings page also allows you to trigger a manual deploy on Observable Cloud, add secrets (for data loaders to use private APIs and passwords), view logs, configure sharing, etc. For details, see the Building & deploying documentation.

 GitHub Actions